jasonm23/onlisp-markdown/onlisp.md

 then at runtime they will share access to the variable, just like closures.
 Methods can do this because, underneath the syntax, they are closures.
-In the expansion of a defmethod, its body appears intact in the body of a sharp-quoted lambda- expression.
+In the expansion of a defmethod, its body appears intact in the body of a sharp-quoted lambda-expression.

 Section 7.6 suggested that it was easier to conceive of how macros work than what they mean.
 Likewise, the secret to understanding CLOS is to understand how